 How can parents help their athletes in recruiting?

-One common misconception is that the recruiting process is exclusively organic; players get seen by scouts just by going out and playing.
-Of course, paying for showcases and camps helps athletes to gain exposure, and attending such events creates opportunity, but that is just one basic avenue to create contact with college coaches.
+One common misconception is that the recruiting process is exclusively organic.
+Many folks believe that players get seen by scouts just by going out and playing.
+Of course, paying at showcases and camps helps athletes to gain exposure, and attending such events creates opportunity, but that is just one basic avenue to create contact with college coaches.

-It may seem to your athlete as if it would be better for their high school or private coach to reach out to potential future coaches for them, but taking initiative may be the best thing for their future.
+Your athlete may think it would be better for their high school or private coach to reach out to potential future coaches for them, but taking initiative may be the best thing for their future.
 Helping them to write the best message and assisting them in compiling film or highlights to send off is a great way for parents to help in the recruiting process.
 Furthermore, the prospect of contacting coaches on their own is an early exposure for young athletes to the professional world which awaits them after their collegiate career.
 This self-initiated recruiting tactic is quite similar to submitting an application to a job.
-Parents can help their athlete to compile a professional looking and effective sports resume, which will be a useful practice in the future.
+Parents can help their athlete compile a professional looking and effective sports resume, which will be a useful practice in the future.

 What is a parent’s role in the transfer process?

-The transfer portal created the opportunity for athletes to leverage their success in one program into new situations that may be more conducive to their overall success.
-It is a somewhat controversial topic, as many parents and coaches put significant stock into loyalty and perceive transferring as “quitting.”
-The true benefit of the transfer portal is subjective to each athlete, and parents can help them to realize whether utilizing it is best for them long-term.
+The transfer portal created the opportunity for athletes to leverage their success in one program into new situations that may be more conducive to their future success.
+It is a somewhat controversial topic, as many parents and coaches put stock into loyalty and perceive transferring as “quitting.”
+The true benefit of the transfer portal is unique to each athlete, and parents can help decipher whether utilizing it is best for them long-term.

-At the end of the day, much like any adult at a job, if an athlete has one foot out the door of their current program, it will be difficult for a coach or parent to talk them out of leaving.
+At the end of the day, much like any adult at a job, if an athlete has one foot out the door of their current program it will be difficult to talk them out of leaving.
 As a parent, the best thing that you can do in this instance is to help clarify the pro’s and con’s of either decision.
 It is not your choice to make, so try to keep emotion towards the situation minimal.
 Simply offering your opinion and full support in this time is best.

-Not all athletes will transfer or even consider it, and the odds of this situation coming up for you are likely slim.
-It doesn’t hurt, however, to give it some thought and to prepare for what may lie ahead in your athlete’s journey.
+Not all athletes will transfer or even consider it, and the odds of this situation coming up for you may be slim.
+It still doesn’t hurt to give it some thought and to prepare for what may lie ahead in your athlete’s journey.

 CoachUp is partnered with NCSA College Recruiting service.
 Log into your player profile, and submit your information here to expand exposure in your recruiting process today!